yyyar/yamp/README.md

-# YAMP - YAMP Application Messaging Protocol
+## Yamp - Application Messaging Protocol

-YAMP is simple and flexible messaging protocol for realtime client-server applications.
-It provides custom messages transfering alongside with request-response pattern.
-YAMP is transport and format agnostic so it may be adopted to any specific needs.
+**Yamp** is simple and flexible messaging protocol for realtime client-server applications.
+It provides custom messages transfering alongside with request-response pattern. **Yamp** is transport and format agnostic and may be adopted to any specific needs.

-This document describes YAMP v1.0 Draft.
+This document describes **Yamp v1.0 Draft**.

 ## Background